makinacorpus/php-query-builder/docs/content/query/transaction.md

 ## Introduction

-When used in conjunction with a bridge, you may use transactions.
+As soon as you have a working `DatabaseSession` instance, you may use transactions.

 SQL transaction supports the given level of features: